Montrii/GTASA-SettingsSwitcher/README.md

 (For example, Multi Theft Auto.exe executes "proxy_sa.exe" (which is gta_sa.exe), where as samp.exe or advanced processes like sampcmd.exe execute gta_sa.exe)

+This in turns allows for save launching of different game folders without the fear of losing your settings entirely (happens under constant v1.00 and v1.01 launching).

 Contents
 ========